 Nice.
 Bet the boys' parents would be glad to hear that.

 Unfortunately for Holden, Carl isn't so much into the open sex talks anymore.
-He's far too mature for that now.
-Luce is all "I'm SO sophisticated and worldly I can't even talk to you right now."
+Instead, he's all "I'm SO sophisticated and worldly I can't even talk to you right now."
 Ugh.
-The funny part is that Carl obviously wants Holden to know about his sex life.
-Carl lets it drop that he's dating a much older woman, that she's Chinese, and that he's into the Eastern philosophy of sex.
-Of course, he ends all these little slip-ups with a "If you must know."
+Except that The funny part is that Carl obviously wants Holden to know about his sex life.
+Carl lets it drop that he's dating a much older woman, that she's Chinese, "if you must know" (19.28).
+You see, he "simply happen[s] to find Eastern philosophy more satisfactory than Western.
+Since you ask" (19.47).

 We say again: ugh.
 To us, it sounds a lot like Carl used sex as a way to make friends and get attention, and now he's using sex … to get attention.
 If Holden is looking to Carl for advice about how to be sexually mature, we think he'd better keep looking.

 Carl doesn't exactly bring out the best in Holden, and we see Holden for the first time as a badgering kid rather than a pensive, compassionate guy.
 Look at the line, "Wuddaya mean 'Philosophy'?
 Ya mean sex and all?
 You mean it's better in China?"
 (19.48).
 This is not exactly the sensitive, compassionate Holden who refused to sleep with a prostitute because he couldn't help seeing her as an individual.
 (Oh, you missed that part?
 Check out Sunny's "Character Analysis" to catch up.)

 But Carl's worldliness somehow convinces Holden to open up to him—maybe because Holden thinks he's so silly.
 As annoying as Carl is, Holden begs him to stay for another drink ("Please.
 I'm lonesome as hell" [19.79]).